vlongle/diffPhys3d/README.md

 - the inconsistent scene bound after training
     + a bit hard to debug because the hard-coded contraction stuff in `feature_field.py`
 - inability to train from further zoom probably due to non-volume region from near and far plane.

+Normalization stuff
+- dataparser autoscale
+- `aabb_scale` in NGP.
+Actually doesn't seem to matter for nerfstudio as it uses its own scene bounding box.
+Verified. [x]
+- scene contraction for nerfacto.
+Disable scene contraction [x]
+-  near and far plane default and collider.
+In nerfacto.py and also in base_model.py. seems that they both matter.
+- NOTE: f3rm has its own hacky scaling that needs to be fixed.